andrewbaxter/genemichaels/readme.md

 # Advanced usage

-- Vecs
+- Sequences, plural fields, Vecs

-  Vec elements are space separated.
-The way vec parsing works is it attempts to parse as many elements as possible.
-When parsing one element fails, it rewinds to after it parsed the last successful element and proceeds from the next field after the vec.
+  Sequence elements are space separated.
+The way sequence parsing works is it attempts to parse as many elements as possible.
+When parsing one element fails, it rewinds to after it parsed the last successful element and proceeds from the next field after the sequence.

-- Prevent recursion in help

-  Add `#[vark(break_help)]` to a _type_, _field_, or _variant_ to prevent recursing into any of the children when displaying help.
-This is useful for subcommand enums - attach this to the enum and it will list the variants but not the variants' arguments (unless you do `-h` after specifying one on the command line).

 - Use flags, replace flags, and add additional flags